IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 # P5 Mobile-Friendly Cursor Library
 A Javascript library that helps P5JS work more consistently on mobile devices.
-## Improvements:
+## Differences from Normal P5JS
 - `onMobile` variable tracks whether the user is on a touchscreen device
 - Tracks swipe velocity
-- Changes to the canvas
+- Changes to the canvas:
   - Canvas automatically fills the screen with a configurable aspect ratio (optional)
   - Canvas is automatically centered
   - Uses effective techniques to resize and re-center the canvas on window resizes and device rotations